Is this page helpful?

 |||||

-Latency of automatic latch | Send/report | 31 | value | 0x04 | Latency (4 bytes) |
+Auto-locking delay | Send/Report | 31 | value | 0x04 | Delay time (4 bytes) |

-Unit: seconds | |||||
+Unit: Seconds | |||||

-Switch of automatic latch | Send/report | 30 | bool | 0x01 | Status (1 byte) |
+Auto-locking | Send/Report | 30 | bool | 0x01 | Status (1 byte) |

-0x00: off 0x01: on |
+0x00: Turn off.
+0x01: Turn on. |

 |||||

-Unlocking speed | Send/report | 32 | enum | 0x01 | Unlocking speed |
+Unlocking speed | Send/Report | 32 | enum | 0x01 | Unlocking speed |

-0x00: low 0x01: medium 0x02: high |
+0x00: Low 0x01: Medium 0x02: High |

 |||||

-Opening percentage | Send/report | 33 | value | 0x01 | Percentage (1 byte) |
+Opening percentage | Send/Report | 33 | value | 0x04 | Percentage (4 bytes) |

-Alarm duration | Send/report | 34 | value | 0x01 | Duration (1 byte) |
+Always-on toggle | Send/Report | 28 | bool | 0x01 | Status (1 byte) | |||

-Function | Data direction | dp_id (1 byte) | dp_type (1 byte) | dp_data_len (1 byte) | dp_data |
+Feature | Data transmission | dp_id (1 byte) |

 ---|---|---|---|---|---|

-Request remote unlocking | Send/report | 24 | raw | len | Multi-channel calls |
+Remote unlocking request | Send/Report | 24 | raw | len | Multi-channel call |

 |||||

-Retake a photo | Send/report | 36 | bool | 0x01 | Retake a photo (1 byte) |
+Capture again | Send/Report | 36 | bool | 0x01 | Specify whether to capture an image again (1 byte) |

 |||||

-Voice alerts | Send/report | 37 | enum | 0x01 | Type (1 byte) |
+Voice prompts | Send/Report | 37 | enum | 0x01 | The audio to play (1 byte) |

 |||||

-Cancel alerts | Send | 39 | raw | len | Multi-channel alerts |
+Alert dialog | Report | 38 | raw | len | Multi-channel alert |

 |||||

-Report | 39 | raw | len | For more information, see Appendix 2.
-Valid values: 0x00: failed to cancel alerts 0x01: canceled successfully 0x02: unknown (An invalid command might be sent.
-For example, a command is sent to cancel alerts when the device does not generate an alert.) |
+Report | 39 | raw | len | See Appendix 2: Channel protocol.
+Valid values: 0x00: Failure.
+0x01: Success.
+0x02: Unknown.
+This might be because an invalid command is sent.
+For example, when no alert has been triggered, the app sends a command to cancel an alert. |

-Function | Data direction | dp_id (1 byte) | dp_type (1 byte) | dp_data_len (1 byte) | dp_data |
+Feature | Data transmission | dp_id (1 byte) |

 ---|---|---|---|---|---|

-Validity (1 byte) |
+Record Type | dp_id (1 byte) |

 ---|---|---|---|---|---|

-Unlock with fingerprints | 10 | 0x06 | Hardware ID (4 bytes) | Channel ID (2 bytes) | |
+Unlock with fingerprint | 10 | raw | 0x06 | Hardware ID (4 bytes) | Channel ID (2 bytes) |

-0x0000–0xFFFE | 0x0000–0xFFFE Default value: 0xFFFF |
+0x0000 to 0xFFFE | 0x0000 to 0xFFFE Default value: 0xFFFF |

 ||||